Read This First

 Prompt 1: Do quantum physics bleed over into the spiritual realm, or are they subsumed by the “material” realm as it is commonly understood?

-The section turns on Quantum Physics and the Spiritual Realm, Quantum Physics in the Material Realm, and Spiritual Realm.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Quantum Physics and the Spiritual Realm, Quantum Physics in the Material Realm, and Spiritual Realm in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Quantum Physics and the Spiritual Realm distinct from Quantum Physics in the Material Realm.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Quantum Physics and the Spiritual Realm distinct from Quantum Physics in the Material Realm.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Material, Quantum Physics and the Spiritual Realm, and Common Erroneous Conceptualizations of Quantum Physics.
+Treat Material, Quantum Physics and the Spiritual Realm, and Common Erroneous Conceptualizations of Quantum Physics as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Empirically verifiable